About the course

 We believe that everyone within our community has an important contribution to make to our schools whether that be in the classroom or in shaping the wider culture and ethos of our schools.

-You have the choice whether you disclose your disability or need to SSELP School Direct or directly to your school.
-However, disclosure means that we then have the opportunity to put in the support you require to enable you to succeed and reach your full potential during your initial teacher training course.
+You have the choice whether you disclose your disability or need to SHU, SSELP School Direct or directly to your school.
+All disclosures are treated with sensitivity and confidentiality.
+Making a disclosure means that we then have the opportunity to put in the support you require to enable you to succeed and reach your full potential during your initial teacher training course.

 Support and advice